-We offer employment and training to young people and adults across Greater Manchester to help them access employment opportunities and improve their career prospects.
+We offer intensive group and one to one employment and training to young people and adults across Greater Manchester to help people develop their employability skills, access opportunities, up-skill or re-skills, and improve their career prospects.

 Our employability and skills programme aims to give jobseekers the skills and confidence to succeed in finding work.
 It includes preparing candidates for employment using a range of best practises: